- Defects and Defectives

 The percent defective of any given quantity of units of product is one hundred times the number of defective units of product contained therein divided by the total number of units of product, i.e.: Percent defective = number of defectives x100 / number of units inspected.

-Also called Final Random Inspection (FRI), it is the most common inspection and it is performed when at least 80% of the goods ordered are packed into export cartons.
-Samples are selected randomly, according to sampling standards and procedures and will be inspected according to your specifications, requirements and according to our protocols and expertise.
+Also called Final Random Inspection (FRI), it is the most common inspection and it is performed when 100% of the goods ordered are finished, and at least 80% of the goods are packed into export cartons.
+Samples are selected randomly, according to sampling standards (usually AQL table) and procedures.
+They will be inspected according to your specifications, requirements and according to our protocols and expertise.

 This inspection ensures that the production is in accordance with the specifications, purchase orders or letters of credit.
 It covers: product appearance (AQL), workmanship quality, size measurements, weight check, functionality assortment, accessories, labeling & logos, packaging, packing and other tests and special requirements, depending on the product and the export market.